ibm-cloud-architecture/eda-lab-mq-to-kafka/README.md

 # Lab to MQ to Kafka

-A hands-on lab to send sold item from store to MQ and then to Kafka (Confluent or Strimzi) using MQ Kafka connector.
+A hands-on lab to send sold items from different stores to MQ and then to Kafka (Confluent or Strimzi) using MQ Kafka connector.

 For Strimzi deployment see [the lab description from main EDA site](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/connect-mq/).